| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 2. Proteins -The building blocks of the body

-Proteins contribute to the repair of the muscles, hormone production and growth of the tissues.
-Protein should be added to each meal as it makes you feel more satisfied and keeps your metabolism at a healthy level.
+Proteins helps to repair the muscles, hormone production and growth of the tissues.
+Protein should be added in each meal as it makes you feel more satisfied and keeps your metabolism at a healthy level.

 Best protein sources: